 “I found myself increasingly drawn to the other stories in our history that weren’t told in museums… The collision of cultures and how one culture can interpret the same thing entirely differently from another, and how symbols are borrowed and reinterpreted.”1

-Chris Heaphy brings together signifiers of identity and re-articulates them within an alternative narrative framework; this emphasises the contingent and unfixed nature of identity which is then open for re-interpretation and re-iteration by the viewer.
 The recurring symbols and signs in his paintings are drawn from multiple sources including traditional Māori artworks, everyday objects, and pop art.
-Recent works have included anamorphic distortions which preclude the automatic recognition of a symbol and manipulate the experience of viewing; the viewer is required to physically readjust their perspective to access a hidden transcript.
+Anamorphic distortions preclude the automatic recognition of symbols and manipulate the experience of viewing.
+When engaging with Heaphy’s works, viewers are forced to physically readjust their perspective to access a hidden transcript.

 Heaphy has exhibited widely throughout Australasia and Europe, and was represented in the 2007 Frieze Art Fair in London by the Marianne Boesky Gallery of New York.
 His work is held in major public and private collections, including the Auckland Art Gallery and the National Library Art Gallery in Wellington.

 1. Virginia Were, “Exploring a New Constellation,” Art News, Spring 2008, p.
 75.